Trump Tariff Ruling, Texas Abortion Medication Bill, New Dietary Guidelines

 I talked to Amy O'Donnell, who represents the anti-abortion group called Texas Alliance for Life.

-House Bill 7 adds another level of protection, another layer of protection on just to help ensure that we're doing everything we can to stop stop chemical abortion drugs from harming women and children in Texas.
+House Bill 7 adds another level of protection, another layer of protection on just to help ensure that we're doing everything we can to stop chemical abortion drugs from harming women and children in Texas.

 So the effect of this could be that cases will end up in federal court to settle these legal conflicts between abortion rights states and states that ban abortion.

+And what do abortion rights advocates say?
 Well, they're concerned because this medication abortion through telehealth has really been the only way that many folks are still able to access abortion.

 And the Guttmacher Institute, a research group that supports reproductive rights, found in 2024 that more abortions are taking place actually than before the bans in the U.S.

+That's because of telemedicine.
 Donna Howard, a Democratic Texas state representative from Austin, spoke about this on the Texas House floor this week.

-There's also a concern that the cash reward for people who bring suits could incentivize bad actors, and opponents call that a bounty.
+There's also a concern that the cash reward for people who bring suits could incentivize bad actors and opponents call that a bounty.

-In some cases, a large part of the reward could also be directed to nonprofits, and that includes anti-abortion nonprofits.
+In some cases, a large part of the reward could also be directed to nonprofits and that includes anti-abortion nonprofits.
+How are other states handling this issue, Olivia?

-Well, more than a dozen states have banned or tightly restricted abortion since Roe was overturned, but pills are kind of the focus right now because it's so much more difficult to effectively control them.
+Well, more than a dozen states have banned or tightly restricted abortion since Roe was overturned, overturned, but pills are kind of the focus right now because it's so much more difficult to effectively control them.

+Louisiana has also attempted to sue and even charge an abortion doctor from out of state.
 There was also a failed effort to get the Supreme Court to roll back FDA approval of Mifipristone last year.

-But abortion legislation out of Texas has been influential because it was early to ban abortion, and other states have tried to adopt some of its methods.
+But abortion legislation out of Texas has been influential because it was early to ban abortion and other states have tried to adopt some of its methods.

 So they could possibly follow Texas on this too.
+Olivia Aldridge with KUTN Austin, thanks so much.

 Thank you.

+Americans will soon get new advice on what they should and shouldn't be eating.
 The federal government updates its dietary guidelines every five years, and Health Secretary Robert F.

 Kennedy Jr.